SQream/sqream_docs/reference/sql/sql_syntax/null_handling.rst

 Conditionals
 ===============

-Functions like :ref:`isnull` and :ref:`coalsce` evaluate arguments in their given order, so they may never evaluate some arguments.
+Functions like :ref:`isnull` and :ref:`coalesce` evaluate arguments in their given order, so they may never evaluate some arguments.

 For example, ``COALESCE(a,b,c,d,NULL)`` will never evalulate ``b``, ``c``, ``d``, or ``NULL`` if ``a`` is not ``NULL``.